Are Medicare supplement plans worth it?

 - Part B covers some doctors' visits, medical supplies, preventative services, and outpatient care, such as rehabilitation.

-Medicare Supplement Insurance, such as the supplemental plans offered by State Farm®, can help pay some of the costs that Original Medicare doesn't cover.
+Medicare Supplement Insurance, can help pay some of the costs that original Medicare doesn't cover.
 These costs can include:

 - An additional 365 days of hospital costs after the lifetime limit on Part A coverage is reached;